marcelm/cutadapt/doc/algorithms.rst

 Quality trimming algorithm
 --------------------------

-The trimming algorithm implemented in cutadapt is the same as the one used by BWA, but applied to both ends of the read in turn (if requested).
+The trimming algorithm implemented in Cutadapt is the same as the one used by BWA, but applied to both ends of the read in turn (if requested).
 That is: Subtract the given cutoff from all qualities; compute partial sums from all indices to the end of the